The top header AKA Title bar AKA “Tool bar”.

 Dialogs inform users about a specific task and may contain critical information, require decisions, or involve multiple tasks.

 Dialogues can include a greater variety and complexity of interactions as opposed to Menus.

-The Tools dialogue only appears on Text pages.
+The Tools dialogue would be context specific, and would only appear on Text pages.
 By appearing only then, it calls attention to itself.